Clinical Key Account Manager - Spine - Johnson & Johnson MedTech | Orthopaedics -

 Role Purpose

-The Clinical Key Account Manager (CKAM) is a strategic partner to orthopaedic and neurosurgical teams, driving adoption of DePuy Synthes Spine solutions through expert in-theatre support and consultative selling.
-By combining deep clinical knowledge with strong commercial acumen, the CKAM builds influential relationships, converts opportunities into sustainable growth, and maximises market share in priority accounts.
+The Clinical Key Account Manager (CKAM) is a strategic partner to orthopaedic and neurosurgical teams, driving adoption of DePuy Synthes Spine solutions through expert in‑theatre support and consultative selling.
+This role combines deep clinical knowledge with strong commercial acumen to deliver exceptional customer experiences, build influential relationships, and convert opportunities into sustainable growth.
+By aligning with key decision‑makers and leveraging education, service excellence, and portfolio optimisation, the CKAM ensures business objectives are achieved and market share is maximised in priority accounts.

-• Sales Execution: Achieve defined sales targets in key accounts and collaborate with Sales Specialists and Development Managers to convert opportunities and grow the portfolio.
+• Sales Execution: Achieve defined sales targets in Key Accounts.
+Collaborate with Sales Specialists/Development managers to convert opportunities and grow the portfolio.

 • Product Knowledge & Education: Deliver accurate information on product indications and usage.
 Organise and lead customer education meetings and training sessions to promote best practices.

-• Relationship Management: Build and maintain strong relationships with clinical stakeholders and develop a network of Key Opinion Leaders (KOLs) across the product portfolio.
+• Relationship Management: Build and maintain strong relationships with clinical stakeholders.
+Develop a network of Key Opinion Leaders (KOLs) across the product portfolio.

 • Asset Management: Manage consignment stock and perform audit reconciliations in line with business strategy.